Support This Site

 Sadly, DISTURBING BEHAVIOR was trimmed to make it an adolescent fright flick, instead of what could have easily been a movie for all ages and a true classic for years to come.
 Out of all the many cut scenes I watched on the DVD, I could only agree with the cutting of two of them.
 Also, the original ending was no where near as good as the ending folks saw with the final cut that appeared in theaters.
 The original went for self satire instead of the hard punch.
 I'm glad that the creators of this flick changed to the hard punch.
 It makes DISTURBING BEHAVIOR rise above the crappy endings of so many of its peers into an almost classic.

 As for that one misstep I spoke of earlier?
-Without giving too much away, let me just say that there is no way in hell the human eyeball could heal that fast from such major damage.
+Without giving too much away, let me just say that when you introduce one unbelievable thing, the audience will suspend their disbelief for you.
+When you introduce other unconnected unbelievable things you break that suspension of disbelief.

 It's not enough to ruin this movie though, not like that awful ending in THE FACULTY.
-With the inclusion of 5 cut scenes (again, that you'll see on the DVD), DISTURBING BEHAVIOR would have 5 Shriek Girls instead of three.
+With the inclusion of 5 cut scenes (again, that you'll see on the DVD.
+Come on Director's Cut!), DISTURBING BEHAVIOR would have 5 Shriek Girls instead of three.
 Don't let that stop you from watching it though.
 DISTURBING BEHAVIOR is an unquestionably high powered jolt of energy that will stay with you long after the end.

 |Feo Amante's Horror Home Page, Feo Amante's Horror Thriller, and feoamante.com are owned and